Instantaneous response and quantum geometry of insulators: Results

 Our main results can be summarized in a rewriting of the Kubo formula for conductivity in terms of tQGT in the time domain, and the consequent generalized form for the dissipative sum rules that tie various geometric properties of an insulating system.
 To concisely isolate the dissipative response in conductivity, we define the axial vectors $\sigma^L_\mu$ and $\sigma^H_\lambda$ to write the conductivity tensor as

-where $\mu,\nu,\lambda$ are spatial indices and the superscripts $L$ and $H$ refer to Longitudinal and Hall responses (see Appendix F for details).
-Focusing on gapped quantum systems with charge conservation (see Appendix B), we write the conductivity in a spectral representation in terms of the matrix elements of the position operator
+where $\mu,\nu,\lambda$ are spatial indices and the superscripts $L$ and $H$ refer to Longitudinal and Hall responses (see SI Appendix 5 for details). \rev{Here, no summation is implied over $\mu$ in the first term, while the index $\lambda$ in the second term is summed over according to the Einstein convention.
+Our formalism is general and applies to arbitrary many-body quantum systems.} In particular, for gapped quantum systems with charge conservation (see SI Appendix 1), we can write the conductivity in a spectral representation in terms of the matrix elements of the position operator

-where $m,n$ are the energy states, $f_{nm} = f_n - f_m$ are the occupation factors with $\omega_{mn} = \omega_m - \omega_n$ being energy difference (see Appendix B for details).
-The formula points to generalized sum rules for the dissipative part of conductivity (see Appendix B1 for details)
+where $m,n$ are the energy states, $f_{nm} = f_n - f_m$ are the occupation factors with $\omega_{mn} = \omega_m - \omega_n$ being energy difference (see SI Appendix 1 for details).
+The formula points to generalized sum rules for the dissipative part of conductivity (see SI Appendix 1A for details)